kajalagarwal/Skyline-Computation/Readme.md

 #multiple reducer
-You can also increase the task for the reducer in your hadoop cluster as hadoop jar /usr/lib/hadoop-0.20-mapreduce/contrib/streaming/hadoop-streaming-2.0.0-mr1-cdh4.5.0.jar -D mapred.reduce.tasks=16 ....

-you can also copy the above command in a shell script, so just need to run ./command_file_name.
+You can also increase the task for the reducer in your hadoop cluster as hadoop jar /usr/lib/hadoop-0.20-mapreduce/contrib/streaming/hadoop-streaming-2.0.0-mr1-cdh4.5.0.jar -D mapred.reduce.tasks=16 .... you can also copy the above command in a shell script, so just need to run ./command_file_name.

+#hadoop Output
+you can check your output in file named as output in your hadoop cluster

+#Running time
+we are also calculating here running time for both mapper and reducer separately.